 This is a cross-posting of an article by Brooks Hanson, Senior Vice President at the American Geophysical Union, originally at EOS, with added quotes.

 We are pleased to announce that this month AGU is implementing a new way to review manuscripts across all our journals: Hypothesis.
-Hypothesis is a non-profit organization working to build open source software that enables annotation on digital documents.
+Hypothesis is a mission-driven organization working to build open-source software that enables annotation on digital documents.
 It is already being used in diverse fields including education, research, journalism and publishing.

 In a traditional review, a reviewer might provide a long, itemized list of comments tied to pages and paragraphs or line numbers in a manuscript.
 Some also mark up a manuscript using track changes in Word or use the editing features in a PDF document while also providing other comments and a summary separately.
 Multiple reviews yield separate markups that cannot easily be merged.

 Why not have all the comments in one document for the author, organized by who created them and tagged by the type and importance of a comment?
 Even better, also have the comments in list form that can be exported, filtered and sorted, and allow the authors to respond either in line, or using the list.

 “The process of peer review can be improved.
 The easier and more efficient we can make it, the quicker we can move science forward.
 Annotation is a proven way of focusing observations and critique in the margin, right where it’s relevant,” said Dan Whaley, Hypothesis CEO.
 “This work highlights the potential utility of annotation from pre-publication through post-publication use cases and showcases the value of a consistent UX and workflow for creating annotations based on open source software and open web standards.”